aws-samples/k8s-notary-admission/README.md

                     └── signer-pre-prod-root.pem
 ```

 The [Trust Policy](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md), seen in the above tree output, is configured via the `trustpolicy.json` file in the root of the `notary-admisson` Helm chart.
-It is created init container.
+It is created by the init container.
 An example of this Trust Policy is seen below.

 ```json
 {